dotnet/csharplang/proposals/csharp-13.0/params-collections.md

 ### [Resolved] Consider enforcing `scoped` or `params` across overrides

 We've previously stated that `params` parameters should be `scoped` by default.
-However, this introduces odd behavior in overridding, due to our existing rules around restating `params`:
+However, this introduces odd behavior in overriding, due to our existing rules around restating `params`:

 ```cs